dram55/MarioMakerTwitchBot/README.md

  + Follow the Readme.txt to help set up the bot authorizations, configuration, etc..

 ###Bot Commands
-_Used in the CMD window when open the program_
+_Used in the CMD window of the program_

 	*Commands for Mario Maker*
 	o           - Open Queue